LocherGit/lochergit.github.io/ramblings/combatsystem00/post.md

 - 4x usable items

 The combination of the chosen equipments on both hands decide the weapon's combat actions but also the **class of the character**.
-With such a system in place, a character equipped with a sword and a shield is considered a soldier while a character equipped with two daggers is considered a blade dancer.
+With such a system in place, a character equipped with a sword and a shield is considered a soldier while a character equipped with two daggers is considered an assassin.
 Character classes don't have an effect on possible combat actions but they do have an effect on attribute bonuses and potential passive skills to help guide the class into specific combat behavior.

 The more important gameplay aspect are the equipment types themselves.
 **Equipment of each type have an active and a reactive combat action that is shared across all equipments of the same type.**
 - Daggers can stab or be thrown
 - Swords can swing wide or slash down
-- Sabers can thrust or deflect incoming attacks
+- Rapiers can thrust or deflect incoming attacks
 - Shields can defend the user or shove the enemy
 - Magic Wands can sling spells or channel spells onto the user
 - Pistols can shoot bullets or reload